ghaagh/Datatable.Dotnet/README.md

 Here is a customizable implementation of Datatable js with built-in ajax support, tag helper, and sound customization which can be enhanced by you.

+**Note: This ReadMe file is for user who want to use the source files.
+For nuget package ReadMe, please visit [Nuget ReadMe.md](https://github.com/ghaagh/Datatable.Dotnet/blob/master/Datatable.Dotnet/ReadMe.md)**

+---
 ## Problem
 I had a mission to create a .net core project for bootstrapping my friend's future projects.
 For his previous projects, he used .Net Framework with
 Telerik for the tables.
 Telerik is a well-thought library and it is easy to use.
 It is hard to convince someone to stop using that and write javascript!